FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ## What is Multi Factor Authentication?

 When a user is authenticating, they are providing proof of who they are.
-There are three broad categories of proof:
+There are four broad categories of proof:

 * What the user knows.
 A password is an example.
 * What the user has, such as a device.
 * What the user is; one example would be a fingerprint.
+* Where the user is, possibly ascertained by using GPS.

 Each of these methods of proof is called a 'factor'.
 Factors have to be kept secure.
 They should not be sharedi, in order to ensure that the person who is authenticating is associated with the correct user account.

-Multi factor authentication is best understood as requiring two or more factors in order to authenticate a user.
+Multi-factor authentication is best understood as requiring two or more factors in order to authenticate a user.
 MFA is a superset of two factor authentication (2FA).
 With MFA an arbitrary number of factors of proof can be required.
 With 2FA, the number of factors is limited to two.

-Multi factor authentication isn't just for online user accounts, though.
+Multi-factor authentication isn't just for online user accounts, though.
 If you are accessing a safe deposit box in a bank, you need a key (something you have) and a signature (something you are) or an id (another thing you have).

 This article will focus on online MFA, however.